-After confirmation of funding gates during FEED; major oil & gas firms prepare the novation stage for Long Lead Items (LLI) with the purpose to deliver early beneficial engineering for the selected facilities inherent to every equipment.
+After confirmation of funding gates during FEED; major oil & gas firms prepare the novation stage for Long Lead Items (LLI) with the purpose to deliver early beneficial engineering for the selected facilities inherent to every piece of equipment.
 The identification of LLIs is followed by inquiry requisitions to bidders and then evaluated technically prior to POs and consequent awards to vendors.
-This article explores the design for pre-fabrication of yard mounted elements per LLI, a practice considered cost-effective and low risk vs stick-built mounted facilities.
-The piping engineering task force is a major player in delivering AFD work-packages for the Novation of LLIs prior to EPC awards.
+This article explores the design for pre-fabrication of yard-mounted elements per LLI, a practice considered cost-effective and low risk vs stick-built mounted facilities.
+The piping engineering task force is a major player in delivering AFD work packages for the Novation of LLIs prior to EPC awards.

 What is a Long Lead Item?